The Viral Fever: TVF Tripling (2016–2022)

-Chai Sutta Chronicles (2013–present)
+Chai Sutta Chronicles (since 2013)

 Chai Sutta Chronicles is TVF's Jim Jarmusch-inspired series about conversations between friends.
 Each episode has a theme, and centers on a conversation over a cigarette and a cup of tea.
 Season 1 of Chai Sutta Chronicles aired in 2013, with season 2 released in 2017 and 2018.

-Tech Conversations With Dad (2014–present)
+Tech Conversations With Dad (since 2014)

 An ongoing TVF series about Jeetu and his conversations with his father, often about technology, relationships, and families in India.
 This is TVF's longest-running digital title with 10 videos in 4 years.

 Bisht, Please!
 (2017)

 Nidhi Bisht's solo vehicle, released in 2017, about a small-town Indian girl who moves to the city.

-Humorously Yours (2016-present)
+Humorously Yours (since 2016)

 Long-time TVF writer, and stand-up comic Vipul Goyal features in a semi-autobiographical story about the life of a stand-up comic.
 The show furthered TVF's reputation for story-telling in the Indian context.
 Humorously Yours was renewed for a second season, released in 2019.
+The show returned for a third season as a part of ZEE5 original programming.
+It premiered in December 2023.